metal3d/scoreboard/README.md

 You could use FlatHub https://flathub.org/fr/apps/org.metal3d.scoreboard.

-Or downloade from the [Github Releases](https://github.com/metal3d/scoreboard/releases) for you targeted system.
+Or downloade from the [GitHub Releases](https://github.com/metal3d/scoreboard/releases) for you targeted system.

 ## Why this app?